-The Kellog-Briand Pact was an international agreement to end war and declare armed conflict illegal.
+The Kellog-Briand Pact was an international agreement to end the war and declare armed conflict illegal.
 It was signed by numerous countries, including Germany, in August 1928.

 Kommunistische Partei Deutschlands or KPD

 The KPD was Germany’s largest communist party, formed as a breakaway group from the Social Democratic Party in December 1918.
 The KPD was initially a revolutionary party and its members were involved in the failed German Revolution of January 1919.
-After this the KPD became a parliamentary party and during the 1920s became an important force in the Weimar Reichstag.
+After this, the KPD became a parliamentary party and during the 1920s became an important force in the Weimar Reichstag.

 The Landtags were German state parliaments.
 They possessed limited local legislative power and their membership reflected both national and local political trends.